 (3) Cross the road into Elms Lane and keep left.

 (4) Look out for the entrance to Elmwood Park on your left.
 It is a fairly steep climb to the top of the park but well worth it for the views from the summit.
 The park is small, and is known locally as 'The Pimple'!
-Exit the park onto Sudbury Court Drive.
-Turn right along Sudbury Court Drive, crossing this busy dual carriageway when you can.
+Exit the park onto Sudbury Court Road.
+Turn left to join Sudbury Court Drive, then go right, crossing to the other side of this busy dual carriageway when you can.

 (5) Turn left into Mulgrave Road.
 This will take you on to Pebworth Road, where the signposted entrance to the bridle path back up to Harrow Hill is just ahead of you.
-A steep climb up Football Lane takes you on to Peterborough Road, where you go left for rejoining your starting point.(D/A)
+Follow signs across the Harrow School estate.
+A steep climb up Football Lane takes you on to Peterborough Road, where you go left to rejoin your starting point.(D/A)

 D/A : mi 0 - alt.
 374ft - Harrow Hill